franciscojavierarceo/hadoopstuff/README.md

 # Hadoop homework for COMSW4121

+Author: Francisco Javier Arceo
+Contact: fja2114@columbia.edu
+Date: April 5th 2016

 The script can be completely run by executing the following line in the folder:

 	source ./hadoop_script.sh

-The bash script runs a python file to process the log data that can be uploaded into hive.
+The bash script runs a python file (python_process.py) to process the log data that can be uploaded into hive.

 Part a: Hive